other antiepileptics. ATC Code:

 Patients in these studies were permitted a maximum of two AEDs in addition to TOPAMAX Tablets or placebo.
 In each study, patients were stabilized on optimum dosages of their concomitant AEDs during baseline phase lasting between 4 and 12 weeks.
 Patients who experienced a prespecified minimum number of partial onset seizures, with or without secondary generalization, during the baseline phase (12 seizures for 12-week baseline, 8 for 8-week baseline, or 3 for 4-week baseline) were randomly assigned to placebo or a specified dose of TOPAMAX Tablets in addition to their other AEDs.

 Following randomization, patients began the double-blind phase of treatment.
 In five of the six studies, patients received active drug beginning at 100 mg per day; the dose was then increased by 100 mg or 200 mg/day increments weekly or every other week until the assigned dose was reached, unless intolerance prevented increases.
-In the sixth study (119), the 25 or 50 mg/day initial doses of topiramate were followed by respective weekly increments of 25 or 50 mg/day until the target dose of 200 mg/day was reached, After titration, patients entered a 4, 8, or 12-week stabilization period.
-The numbers of patients randomized to each dose, and the actual mean and median doses in the stabilization period are shown in Tables 1 and 2.
+In the sixth study (119), the 25 or 50 mg/day initial doses of topiramate were followed by respective weekly increments of 25 or 50 mg/day until the target dose of 200 mg/day was reached.
+After titration, patients entered a 4, 8, or 12-week stabilization period.

-Pediatric patients ages 2-16 years with partial onset seizures: The effectiveness of topiramate as an adjunctive treatment for pediatric patients ages 2 to 16 years with partial onset seizures was established in a multicenter, randomized, double-blind, placebo-controlled trial, comparing topiramate and placebo in patients with a history of partial onsets seizures, with or without secondarily generalized seizures.
+Pediatric patients ages 2 to 16 years with partial onset seizures: The effectiveness of topiramate as an adjunctive treatment for pediatric patients ages 2 to 16 years with partial onset seizures was established in a multicenter, randomized, double-blind, placebo-controlled trial, comparing topiramate and placebo in patients with a history of partial onset seizures, with or without secondarily generalized seizures.

 Patients in this study were permitted a maximum of two AEDs in addition to TOPAMAX Tablets or placebo.
 In this study, patients were stabilized on optimum dosages of their concomitant AEDs during an 8-week baseline phase.
 Patients who experienced at least six partial onset seizures, with or without secondarily generalized seizures, during the baseline phase were randomly assigned to placebo or TOPAMAX Tablets in addition to their other AEDs.